 The Port of Ridgefield hopes to establish a new, permanent osprey nest platform and pole as part of the upcoming Waterfront Park project.
 Once the new nest platform and pole structure are established, the old one will be removed during the time of year when the osprey are not present.

 The Port is investigating additional safety measures, including the implementation of protective screens around the osprey nest, to prevent bald eagles from preying on the young ospreys.
-These enhancements would be implemented at the end of the 2024 nesting season.
-Beyond these considerations, the Port intends to be unobtrusive and as close to nature as possible.

 There are numerous resources online to discover more about osprey.
 Visit the Cascade Raptor Center's website for a deep dive into ospreys: https://cascadesraptorcenter.org/birds/osprey/